vsbuffalo/vincebuffalo-website/content/blog/2020-08-20-genome-wide-signal-of-linked-sel.md

 effect at each site is so weak?
 Drift and sampling variance introduce considerable noise that can swamp the signal of temporal covariance, as well as create spurious covariances.
-However, these sources of noise do *not* share randomly change in the same direction, whereas temporal covariances do, leading to a signal that can be readily distinguished from random drift.
+However, these sources of noise do *not* share random change in the same direction, whereas temporal covariances do, leading to a signal that can be readily distinguished from random drift.

 ## Convergent Correlations